DanielXMoore/Civet/NOTES.md

 Expression/AssignmentExpression don't include the ExpressionizedStatements ExtendExpression does.

 This lets the specific places in the parser choose when and where to enable them.

+Hera Caching / PEG Caching
+---

+Caching can improve the worst case run times and allow for more flexible/liberal use of backtracking in the parser at the cost of increased average run time, avoiding mutation of parse results in the rule handlers, avoiding use of global state.

+For rules that require global state they can be excluded from caching (NOTE: may also need to exclude any rules up the tree that depend on those rules).

+Some follow on work to Hera can make this much easier but for now we're using an `enter`/`exit` event for rules.
+When the `enter` event returns a value of `{cache: ParseResult}` then the rule is skipped and returns the cached result.
+The `exit` event is called with the rule name, state (position), and parse result and can be used to populate a cache for future enter events.

+The cache is for each rule name store a result based on position, including `undefined` results to indicate that a match was not found at that position.
+This allows for fairly aggressive backtracking to re-interpret nearly identical leftward productions based on a token that appears much later.

 Timesheet
 ---